 - Provide your exact location

-- Provide contact information (multiple forms if possible: Facebook, email, and so on)
+- Provide contact information (multiple forms if possible: Facebook, email, etc.)

-- A CGIS Staff Member (or UM Emergency Responder) will provide further instructions.
+- A CGIS Emergency Responder will provide further instructions

 In case of a medical emergency, you should: